-New school facilities that opened or have undergone significant renovations in or after 2019-20 are not eligible for this funding this year.
+New school facilities that opened or have undergone significant renovations in or after 2020-21 are not eligible for this funding this year.

-Definition Description Eligibility requirements to qualify for enhanced top-up A school facility1 is eligible for Enhanced Top-up for School Renewal if it meets one of the following criteria: • facility is an elementary school where the next closest elementary or secondary school of the board is at least 10 kilometres away, or • facility is a secondary school where the next closest secondary school of the board is at least 20 kilometres away.
+Definition Description Eligibility requirements to qualify for enhanced top-up A school facility1 is eligible for Enhanced Top-up for School Renewal if it meets one of the following criteria, used to define "distant" schools: • facility is an elementary school where the next closest elementary or secondary school of the board is at least 10 kilometres away, or • facility is a secondary school where the next closest secondary school of the board is at least 20 kilometres away.